-5.5.2 Suspension
+6.5.2 Suspension

 Pursuant to the appeal provisions referenced in Paragraph 5.4.3, if it is determined that a Relevant Party has not complied with these procedures, the GNSO Council Chair, in consultation with the Vice-Chairs, may suspend that Relevant Party's participation in a GNSO group until the failure to comply has been remedied.
 The ICANN General Counsel and GNSO Council will be notified when such actions are taken as a matter of protocol and the decision to take this step will be recorded in the GNSO Council minutes.
 If the failure to comply pertains to a Chair, the applicable Vice-Chairs shall act pending completion of the appeal process.
-If the failure to comply pertains to the GNSO Council Chair, the Vice-Chairs shall act after consulting with the ICANN Vice President - Policy Development.
+If the failure to comply pertains to the GNSO Council Chair, the Vice-Chairs

-Chapter 6.0: Stakeholder Groups and Constituencies: Operating Principles and Participation Guidelines
+Chapter 7.0: Stakeholder Groups and Constituencies: Operating Principles and Participation Guidelines

-6.1 Participation Rules and Operating Procedures
+7.1 Participation Rules and Operating Procedures